ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 - Workspace clean up

-    Do note delete your entire build workspace as you would want to avoid recloning your repository on every build.
+    Don't delete your entire build workspace as you would want to avoid recloning your repository on every build.
 It will be very slow.
-    Clean up your workspace before you proceed on any build steps by undoing all of the changes from the previous buildi and deleting all of the unversioned files.
+    Clean up your workspace before you proceed on any build steps by reverting all of the changes done by the previous build and deleting all of the unversioned files.

 - Bump version cookbook version